darthcoder1/darthcoder1.github.io/content/posts/2024-07-30-simple-selfhosting-setup.md

         docker-compose.yml
 ```

 Now the management of the server becomes as easy as invocations of docker commands.
 Starting, stopping and updating services is straightforward and simple.
 Removing a services leaves no residue which might have effects on stability.
-As everything ist just off the shelve docker, I could also use some management frontend quite easily.
-But I actually prefer working with an IDE and the terminal.
+In order to back up the server, I just need to backup `/opt/my-selfhosting-setup` and everything is covered.
+As all of this just uses off-the-shelve docker, I could also use some management frontend quite easily.
+But I actually prefer working with an IDE and the terminal, so don't see me playing with that anytime soon.